bachinblack/WindowsExtend/README.md

 :heavy_check_mark: Infinite screen (if the mouse goes full right, it reapears on the left side)
 :heavy_check_mark: Azerty to Qwerty keyboard (only alpha keys are modified at the moment)
-:x: Invert X and Y mouse positions
+:heavy_check_mark: Invert X and Y mouse positions
 :x: Create shortcuts (this feature is available in every good Linux desktop environments but not in windows?? too bad)